ryvus/Ryvus/README.md

 * **Scalability by design**: Data structures and architecture built for future distributed execution.
 * **Ecosystem-ready**: Foundation designed to evolve without breaking stability.

-Plugins, cloud orchestration, distributed runners, and advanced integrations will be layered on top once the foundations are fully stable.
+Plugins and advanced integrations will be layered on top once the foundations are fully stable.

----

 ## 📦 Repository Structure